 Sharp Claws

-Large and sharp claws is one of the best adaptations of African lions.
-They use their sharp claws to catch hold of their prey and tear meat from the prey’s body, after it has been killed.
-Sharp claws are also used for defense and to display strength to other animals.
-Claws also provide the required grip to lions so that they can easily gain speed while running.
+Large and sharp claws are one of the best adaptations of African lions.
+They use their claws to grab onto prey and tear meat from the body after a kill.
+Sharp claws are also useful for defense, and they help lions show their strength to other animals.
+Claws also give lions the grip they need to build up speed while running.

 Sharp Teeth

 The most visible and striking adaptation is sharp teeth.
-Like other carnivores, lions also rely on meat to meet their dietary requirements.
-Dull teeth are not capable for providing the grip to tear and chew meat, that is why, lions have sharp teeth so that they do not have any problem in eating food.
-Another use of sharp teeth is defense.
-In case of a fight, teeth help them to defend and survive.
+Like other carnivores, lions rely on meat to meet their dietary requirements.
+Dull teeth couldn't grip or tear meat properly, so lions have evolved very sharp teeth that make eating easy.
+Sharp teeth also serve as a weapon for defense.
+In a fight, those teeth help lions protect themselves and survive.

 Whiskers

-Whiskers act as feelers and allows the animal to sense its surroundings, and find its way out through tight spots.
-When a lion is on hunt, these whiskers help it to sense the prey.
-These also help in sensing whether it can fit into a particular area or not.
+Whiskers act as feelers.
+They help a lion sense its surroundings and find its way out of tight spots.
+When a lion is on a hunt, the whiskers help it sense the prey nearby.
+They also help the lion figure out whether it can squeeze through a narrow gap or not.

 Tan Fur Color